Yorkie vs Yorkshire Terrier

 The Differences Between the Yorkie and the Silky Terrier

 While many people prefer the Yorkshire Terrier’s small size, they may not be the best choice for a family with children.
 They are not safe around young children.
 Even though Yorkshire Terriers make good watchdogs, they can be aggressive towards other dogs.
-Thankfully, these dogs can be trained to be less aggressive towards children.
-They can be trained to stop barking by being exercised and socialized regularly.

 The Yorkie and the Silky Terrier are both small and sturdy and are similar in appearance.
 However, some people confuse the two, believing that a Teacup Yorkie is a separate breed.
-If you are confused, visit our Size section to see the differences between the two breeds.
-A three-pound Yorkie may look delicate, while an eight-pound dog might look sturdy.

-In North England, the Yorkshire terrier was bred by working men to catch mice in woolen mills and mine shafts.
+In North England, the Yorkshire terrier was bred by working men to catch mice in woolen mills and mine shafts

 Their popularity increased dramatically when weavers in Yorkshire used a variety of terriers for their daily work.
 Weavers favored smaller terriers, including the Skye terrier and the Dandie Dinmont.
-The Yorkshire terrier was eventually recognized by the Kennel Club of England in 1886, which led to a change in the breed’s reputation and breeding practices.
-The resulting birds were smaller than the terriers they had originally been, allowing for a much wider range of behavior and training.

-In addition to being smaller than the Yorkie, the Yorkshire Terrier is also more susceptible to health problems.
-Yorkies under three pounds are more fragile than their larger counterparts.
 They do not have enough room for a full-grown mouth and teeth.
 This translates to a lower quality of life for the tiny Yorkies.
 But if you are the owner of a tiny Yorkie, you should know that your new dog is still a Toy!

-While both dogs are adorable and loyal to their owners, Yorkshire terriers can be snappy around children and other small animals.
-They require constant attention and do not do well when left alone for extended periods.
 They are also more likely to develop neurotic behavior when overprotected.
 If you have children, a Yorkshire terrier is a good choice.
 However, they do better with older children.
 Keep in mind that both breeds will require a certain amount of space.

-Silky terriers and Yorkshire terriers are similar in appearance and temperament ent.
+Silky terriers and Yorkshire terriers are similar in appearance and temperament ent

-Both breeds are very lovable, playful, and active.
-A Yorkshire terrier may be slightly smaller than a Silky Terrier, but both dogs are a great choice for families.
 You should research the temperament of the breed before making a decision.
 You should be able to tell which breed will be best for you based on the way you live with it.

 The difference in size is significant when it comes to the Yorkshire terrier’s coat color.
 The silky terrier is smaller and sexier than the Yorkie.
 However, the silky terrier is the only breed that does not have a black saddle.
-If you are unsure about the Yorkshire terrier’s color, you can ask your pet’s breeder for a pedigree test.
-They can be used to identify which coat color is better.

 Although both breeds are known for their friendly personalities and sweet temperament, Yorkies have the edge over Silkies in their coat color.
 Yorkies have a distinctive coat that looks more like human hair than dog fur.
 Their ears are also different than Yorkies.
 Silkies have slightly bigger ears while Yorkies have sharp, upside-down V-shaped ears on top of their heads.
 Regardless of their size, both breeds are terriers through.